-We constantly look forward to our future but we value our past and particularly our traditions, believing they provide a solid and stable foundation for the whole school.
-We believe that forming strong and lasting relationships is the basis of a successful and fulfilling life and is one of our greatest strengths.
+We look forward to our future but we value our past and particularly our traditions, believing they provide a solid and stable foundation for the whole school.
+We believe that forming strong and lasting relationships is the basis of a successful and fulfilling school life and is one of our greatest strengths.

-Sport also plays a significant part is school life.
-We have a varied programme supported by committed staff and played by dedicated pupils, with many wishing to represent their school.
-MGS pupils have gone on to represent their country in their chosen sport but, even if not destined to be a future international sportsperson, all pupils are encouraged to participate to the very best of their ability.
-Our current building project, finishing in Summer 2018, is a new sports pavilion which will hopefully be followed by a 3G all-weather pitch.
+Sport also plays a significant part in school life.
+We have a varied programme supported by committed staff and played by dedicated students, with many wishing to represent their school.
+MGS students have gone on to represent their country in their chosen sport but, even if not destined to be a future international sportsperson, all students are encouraged to participate to the very best of their ability.
+To support MGS sport a new sports pavilion was opened in July 2018 and will hopefully be followed by a 3G all-weather pitch.

 The flagship of our enrichment programme, the Combined Cadet Force, was established 112 years ago.
-Over 250 pupils take part in the Army, Navy and Air Force contingents and learn much about camaraderie, service and leadership.
-Our CCF cadets are always a credit to us; the RAF Section regularly competes in the RAF Royal Air Squadron Trophy Training Competition and our Army Section won the Brigade Patrol Competition in 2010.
+Over 250 students take part in the Army, Navy and Air Force contingents and learn much about camaraderie, service and leadership.
+Our CCF students are always a credit to us; the RAF Section regularly wins the RAF National Ground Training Competition and our Army Section won the Brigade Patrol Competition in 2010.
 All sections have the opportunity to attend summer camps and other training takes place throughout the year.

-Our charitable nature deserves a special mention, having been identified by both staff and pupils as a core value.
+Our charitable nature deserves a special mention, having been identified by both staff and students as a core value.
 Over the last five years we have raised over £75,000 for a variety of good causes and were in the top 100 schools for raising the highest amount for the bi-annual Sport Relief Day in March 2012.

 Maidstone Grammar School is fortunate to have a committed and supportive Parents' Association, which all parents are warmly invited to join.
 We recognise and value the importance of parental support and encouragement, whether they are the parent on the touchline cheering the rugby team in the sleet and snow, attending the summer concert or the school play, or making tea at our fireworks display.
 Parents' support is also vital in respect of upholding school rules, discipline, behaviour and dress code and we work together to ensure our high standards and expectations are maintained.